Miami mayor’s 2024 bid confounds Republicans

 “I know that he weaves a really good tale, but believe me, I know Francis Suarez very well.
 I will never, ever support him for president,” Gimenez told Fox News this week.

-Others are more generous, suggesting the Miami mayor could be one of several candidates, including former New Jersey Mayor Chris Christie, who are trying to chip away at the frontrunners’ support.
+Others are more generous, suggesting the Miami mayor could be one of several candidates, including former New Jersey Governor Chris Christie, who are trying to chip away at the frontrunners’ support.

 “…They could act as battering rams on a wall and little by little they’re taking shots,” said Daniel Garza, president of the LIBRE Initiative, which is an advocacy group that promotes free-market ideas among U.S. Hispanics.